google/node-sec-roadmap/chapter-2/dynamism.md

    `require`,
 *  and/or loading a non-production source file has no adverse effect.

-and we would successfully prevent abuse of `eval`, `new Function` and related operators if
+We would have successfully prevented abuse of `eval`, `new Function` and related operators if:

 *  Untrusted inputs cannot reach an `eval` operator,
 *  and/or untrusted inputs that reach them cause no adverse affects,